A warm baked pain au chocolat pudding makes the ideal dessert for Christmas or Thanksgiving.

 - Spices - try this recipe without the nutmeg and cinnamon to make it less festive.

-- Orange - add some orange zest to the custard to add different flavour and zing.
+- Orange - add some orange zest to the custard to add different flavors and citrus zing.

 Looking for something fruity to make as well?
 Try this fig pavlova with cardamom cream.